WilliamKSilva/cs-notes/operating-systems/processes.md

 A process can have different states:

 - Running: the process is running on the processor, executing instructions.
-- Ready: the process is ready to run but the OS is not chosed to run the process at the moment.
+- Ready: the process is ready to run but the OS not chosed to run the process at the moment.
-- Blocked: in this process the process has initialized some sort of process that take a time to be done, like an I/O operation to the disk or a wait for a network package.
+- Blocked: in this process the process has initialized some sort of process that take a time to be done, like an I/O operation to the disk or a network package call.
 So this process become blocked and give the CPU space to another process to run.

 ## Data Structures

-The OS needs an way to track that kind of information, like the state of each process.
+- The OS needs an way to track that kind of information, like the state of each process.
 For that kind of thing the OS uses some Data Structures like a process list to keep track of each process that is running or a blocked process for example.
-OS has an register context for example, that is responsible of keep tracking of stopped processes CPU registers content.
+- OS has an register context for example, that is responsible of keep tracking of stopped processes CPU registers content.
 Saving that kind of information provides a way to restore this content on the physical register again and resume running the process that was blocked.
 This is called Context Switch.